 Name, Address, Phone Number (NAP)

 Whatever else you may leave out, these important details should always be there on your Google My Business page.
 Not only that, but they should be accurate too.
-Your local search optimization efforts will amount to nothing if you happen to leave the wrong phone number.
+Your local search optimisation efforts will amount to nothing if you happen to leave the wrong phone number.

 Last but not least, you need to make sure your website is considered an authority in your chosen field.
-Local search engines prioritize authority websites over all others when ranking pages on results lists.
+Local search engines prioritise authority websites over all others when ranking pages on results lists.
 To be considered an authority, you need to build links with high-ranking websites as well as ensure that you are targeting organic results by having only the best content on your site.
 Do these things and you will see your website move swiftly up the local search rankings.

 The Final Word

 Can you now answer the question “what is local SEO?”
 Are you ready to cultivate organic results on your website and move up the ladder to the highest rankings on search engine results pages?
 You need to work on your local SEO.
 It is the key to all you have been hoping to achieve on your online platform.
+Want to learn more?
+Contact the team at Perth Digital Edge to elevate your brand and stay ahead of the competition.
+Find your digital edge today.